juji/PHP-image-service/README.md

 =================

 Is a PHP image server with image processing capabilities on the fly:

-1. resizing images on the fly.
+1. resize
-2. cropping images on the fly.
+2. crop
-3. filtering capabilities like instagram.
+3. instagram-like filters

 <br />
 Filtering algo by [marchibbins](https://github.com/marchibbins)<br />